Tenzing-Hillary Airport

-The airport is popular because many people consider it the world's most dangerous airport.
-It has a starting point for treks towards Mount Everest Base Camp.
+The airport is popular because it is considered the starting point for treks towards Mount Everest Base Camp.
 There are daily flights between Ramechhap or Kathmandu and Lukla during daylight hours in good weather.
 Although the flying distances are short, rain often occurs in Lukla while the sun is shining in Ramechhap or Kathmandu.
 High winds, cloud cover, and changing visibility often mean flights can be delayed or the airport closed.
 The airport is contained within a chain-link fence and is patrolled by the Armed Police Force Nepal, Nepal Civil Police or Nepali Army around the clock for security.

+Etymology

+Tenzing–Hillary Airport is officially named after the Nepalese mountaineer Tenzing Norgay and the New Zealand mountaineer Edmund Hillary, the first people to reach the summit of Mount Everest.

+The airport was previously known simply as Lukla Airport.
+It received its current name after Prithvi Subba Gurung, Nepal's Minister of Culture, Tourism and Civil Aviation at the time, proposed the renaming on 14 January 2008.
+On 10 February 2008, following approval by the Koirala Interim Cabinet, Lukla Airport was officially renamed Tenzing–Hillary Airport in honor of the first two people to summit Mount Everest.